jbilcke-hf/VideoModelStudio/README.md

 ### Dev mode on Hugging Face

+I recommend to not use the dev mode for a production usage (ie not use dev mode when training a real model), unless you know what you are doing.

+That's because the dev mode can be unstable and cause space restarts.

-Enable dev mode in the space, then open VSCode in local or remote and run:
+If you still want to open the dev mode in the space, then open VSCode in local or remote and run:

 ```
 pip install -r requirements.txt
 ```

 As this is not automatic, then click on "Restart" in the space dev mode UI widget.

+Important: if you see errors like "API not found" etc, it might indicate an issue with the dev mode and Gradio, not an issue with VMS itself.

 ### Full installation somewhere else